gustavosbarreto/electric-webview/README.md

 * `quit [code]`
   - Tells the application to exit with a return `code`.

-# API
+# Scripting

-## Shell Script

-To send commands to Instant WebView in your script you need to load the following Shell Script library file:
+You can use scripts with Instant WebView loading the following Shell script library file:

 ```
 $PREFIX/share/instant-webview/shellscript.sh